Stages of Your Felony Case: Preliminary Hearing and Grand Jury Indictment

 Grand Jury Indictment

 A Grand Jury Indictment is a document the government uses to charge you with one or more criminal (usually felony) offenses.
 Each offense named in the indictment is a count.

 Each count is listed numerically: For example, Count 1: Drug Trafficking, Count 2: Drug Trafficking, Count 3: Aggravated Drug Trafficking…

 In Ohio, felony charges require Grand Jury Indictments, but not for misdemeanor offenses.

 In federal felony cases, the government must also present your case to a federal grand jury.

-In some cases the government will give you the option to waive the grand jury indictment.
-In that case the government will charge you with a document called a bill of information.
+The government, in some cases, will give you the option to waive the grand jury indictment.
+In this instance the government will charge you with a document called a bill of information.

 For strategic reasons, your attorney might advise you to accept a bill of information instead of an indictment as part of predetermined plea bargain or to speed the ultimate resolution of your case.

 In Ohio, a grand jury includes at least 15 jurors selected from a pool of eligible citizens much like ordinary jury pools.

 A federal grand jury is selected in a similar fashion, however the jury itself includes at least 16 (up to 23) jurors.